nightwatchjs/nightwatch/ISSUE_TEMPLATE.md

 Thanks in advance for your contribution.
 Please follow the below steps in submitting an issue, as it will help us with addressing it qucker.

-Before submitting a new issues, try searching for a similar one here: https://github.com/nightwatchjs/nightwatch/search?type=Issues.
+Before submitting a new issue, try searching for a similar one here: https://github.com/nightwatchjs/nightwatch/search?type=Issues.

 - [ ] Please do not ask for assistance in the Issues list.
 Use the [Mailing List](https://groups.google.com/forum/#!forum/nightwatchjs) or [StackOverflow](http://stackoverflow.com/questions/tagged/nightwatch.js) to ask questions or seek help.
 - [ ] Use a meaningful title that would clearly and concisely explain the problem.
 For instance: